 About the Author

-Linda Sarris is a food, wine, and travel consultant and private chef based in Palermo, Sicily.
-She left an office job in book publishing for a year of training at the French Culinary Institute that changed her world completely.
-After a scholarship from the Women Chefs and Restaurateurs organization sent her to a vineyard in Sicily, she fell in love with the island, its history, the warm people, the markets, and the incomparable weather.
+Linda Sarris is a food/wine travel consultant and private chef based in Palermo, Sicily.
+She left an office job in book publishing for a year of training at the French Culinary Institute in Manhattan.
+After a scholarship from the Women Chefs and Restaurateurs organization sent her off to a vineyard in Sicily, her world completely changed.
+She fell in love with the island, its history, the warm people, the markets, and the incomparable weather.
 After nearly a decade of private chef-ing splitting time between New York and Sicily, she sold everything and moved full-time to Palermo.

-From her sun-lit kitchen studio above the 1,000-year-old Ballarò food market, Linda works as a freelance writer, social media manager, and culinary communications consultant while still traveling regularly as a private chef, with clients in the fashion and music industries.
-Under her brand, The Cheeky Chef, she is self-publishing a Sicilian food and wine ‘zine and curating a series of Mediterranean culinary lifestyle retreats and travel experiences.
+From her sun-lit kitchen above the 1,000-year-old Ballarò food market, Linda works as a freelance writer, social media manager, food tour guide, and culinary communications consultant while still traveling regularly as a private chef, with clients in the fashion and music industries.
+Under her brand, The Cheeky Chef, she curates a series of Mediterranean culinary and lifestyle retreats.
 Read more on her website, http://www.lindasarris.com.

 Laura Thayer first visited the Amalfi Coast in 2007 on a serendipitous holiday with her mother that would change the course of her life.
 After completing a master’s in art history, with a thesis on the Duomo of Amalfi, she moved from the middle of America and now lives right in the heart of Amalfi.